-Where information sharing arrangements exist,15 organisations should actively manage the agreements for relevance and currency.
-The agreement, for example, a memorandum of understanding, should address information security from a governance point of view and possible security controls from the four security domains: information, personnel, ICT and physical security.
+Where information sharing arrangements exist,14 organisations should actively manage the agreements for relevance and currency.
+The agreement – for example, a memorandum of understanding – should address information security from all security areas: governance, information, personnel, ICT and physical.

 One part of information security is ensuring that access to information should be granted to the right people.
 Organisations may find the following considerations useful.

 - The amount or type of information accessible to certain employees should be appropriately limited according to their role.
 For example, does the individual’s role in the organisation mean they should have ‘read only’ access or should they be authorised to change, add or delete information?
-How might this impact Data Quality according to IPP 3?
+How might this impact IPP 3 (Data Quality)?